h2floh/GeoDistributedAzureBot/Doc/Deploy/OneClickDestroy.md

 This script will do following steps:

 1. Export Certificate to file [only if not in AUTOAPPROVE mode]
+2. Read Terraform State resources from KeyVault
-2. Destroy rest of environment with Terraform
+3. Destroy Bot environment with Terraform
+4. Destroy Terraform State resources

 After the script is successfully executed there should be nothing left